jasondsmith72/ClaudeComputerCommander-Unlocked/README.md

 - Use `.` to refer to the current working directory
 - Use `./subfolder` to refer to subdirectories of the current working directory
 - You can specify absolute paths as well
+- On Windows, you can use environment variables like `%USERNAME%` in paths
 - For security reasons, each path is validated before access is granted
 - The server now includes enhanced path validation with additional debugging